jafrog/gol-elm/README.md

 # Technology

 It's written in [Elm](http://elm-lang.org) and intended as an excercise in Elm.
-Hence the implementation is quite naive, so CCW is very welcome.
+The implementation is quite naive, so criticism and PRs are very welcome.